Why Storyline is Important in Mobile Games

 Same goes for the game Lara Croft: Relic Run, which is maybe not as rich in story as Lonewolf, but it has enough to leave you thinking “what the hell is happening here?”
 You have to find out what happened to your friend while collecting relics, running, fighting monsters and avoiding death.
 Storytelling in this game works like glue that binds together the worlds Lara travels, and gives some additional meaning to every action you undertake.
 Plus, storyline games are a great way to hook people on buying various in-built objects for Lara to use, so storytelling is also a great business strategy.

 There is no magical formula on how to make a successful game.
 Some developers invest lots of time and resources to make a decent mobile game, but still struggle to catch people’s attention.
-However, there are a few crucial storytelling elements that every mobile game designer should consider.
+However, there are a few crucial storytelling elements that every mobile game developer should consider.

 If you have decided on making storyline games, then you must have a tight story what people can relate to.
 Plot is the foundation.
 In mobile games we’re not writing books, scripts or even scenarios for PC games.
 Concentrated content is your main goal.
 A simple, yet meaningful plot, involving lots of gameplay is how mobile games should be built.